First Church of Christ, Scientist (Los Angeles): History

 The First Church of Christ, Scientist was designed by noted Los Angeles architect, Elmer Grey in a mixture of Beaux Arts—Italianate—Spanish Romanesque Revival styles.

 The church building was sold in 1972 and was used as a synagogue for a time.
 It then become the Los Angeles branch of the ill-fated Disciples of Christ church, known as the Peoples Temple, led by the Reverend Jim Jones.
 First Church of Christ, Scientist, is no longer listed in the Christian Science Journal.

-It is now a Spanish-speaking Seventh-day Adventist church called Iglesia Adventista Central.
+As of 2007 the building is a Spanish-speaking Seventh-day Adventist church called Iglesia Adventista Central.